datadaster/getting-and-cleaning-data-project/CodeBook.md

 <b>Identifiers</b>

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject: The ID of the test subject.

+activity: The type of activity performed when the corresponding measurements were taken.

 <b>Measurements</b>